The Ultimate Travel Sin

 But I stopped there anyway and had a Coke and a sandwich.
 Afterwards, I started back to Chambéry but realized that the snack bar was part of a park.
 And the park had a nice looking lake.
 It appeared that cars had to pay an entrance fee, but bike were allowed to pass through the gate for free.
 Nice!

-At that, I figured that was enough exploring for one day since I really had no idea where exactly I was in relation to Albertville and I wasn’t in very good cycling shape anyway.
+After that, I figured that was enough exploring for one day since I really had no idea where exactly I was in relation to Albertville and I wasn’t in very good cycling shape anyway.
 So back to Chambéry I rode, and I didn’t even get lost.

 My next ride was a brief ride to Aix-Les-Bains, a ride I had done many times in the past.
-It travels a nice bike path until it comes to the lake which Aix-Les-Bains is next to, Lac Bourget.
+It travels a nice bike path until it comes to the lake which Aix-Les-Bains is next to, Lac du Bourget.
 I turned around after that since it was only a training ride, trying to get into riding shape.

 The next ride would serve more of a purpose.
 I would continue to explore the route to Albertville.
 I planned to ride past the first lake and find my way further toward Albertville.
 I had not made to yet to the portion of the bike path I had seen from the highway, so that would be the next goal for me.
 I rode past the first lake and tried to follow bike path signs.
 I was mostly successful, but there was some missed turns here and there.
 But eventually, success.
 The path came to the Isere river and then to the highway that went to Albertville.
 After crossing the river bridge and going under the highway, a quick left turn and I was on the path that I had seen!
 And it led to another lake.
 So I stopped.